SylviaOne/Repo-hub/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## Why was the strawberry sad?
+Its parents were in a jam.